R0han-C/CV2-Brightness-And-AI-Mouse-Clicker/README.md

-# Brightness Control With Gesture and Virtual Mouse Using Open-CV
+# Brightness Control With Gesture and A.I.
+Virtual Mouse Using Open-CV

 # Simple OneFile Operations using Open-CV.<br>
 1.Clone My Git<br>